raviumeshkulkarni-web/Fluence-Android/README.md

 ## 🏆 Why AI Voice Typer? (vs. the Competition)

+**The Problem:** Standard dictation tools are rigid—they stumble over jargon, ignore context, botch punctuation, and force tedious manual editing.
+Typing complex thoughts at 40 WPM kills your flow.

+**The Solution:** AI Voice Typer captures your voice and transforms it into polished, production-ready text in real time.
+Context-aware transcription (92–97.9% accuracy) automatically punctuates, handles technical vocabulary, and works system-wide across any app.
+Dictate at the speed of thought without the friction. 🚀
 Most voice typing tools compromise between accuracy, privacy, and speed. **AI Voice Typer doesn't.**

 It's powered by **OpenAI Whisper Large v3** running on Groq's ultra-fast inference hardware, delivering accuracy that beats every built-in dictation tool available today, without any background telemetry or data collection.